-- 7) Offer public programs, featuring local and visiting experts. - 8) Assist the Rio Grande Water Conservation District and other water entities in community outreach. - 9) Co-host annual "State of the Basin Symposium" at ASU with water partners.
+- 7) Offer public programs, featuring local and visiting experts. - 8) Assist, coordinate and partner with the Rio Grande Water Conservation District, Rio Grande Basin Roundtable and other water entities in community outreach. - 9) Organize and co-host annual "State of the Basin Symposium" at ASU with water partners.